Fun With Flowers!

 Bachelor's Button Centaurea cyanus

 These flowers have a slightly sweet to spicy, clove-like flavor.
-Flowers can be used dried or freshly cut, while the edible petals make a colorful garnish on salads, open-faced sandwiches, casseroles, decorating cakes and cheese plates.
+Flowers can be used dried or freshly cut, while the edible petals make a colorful garnish on salads, open-faced sandwiches, casseroles, decorating cakes, and cheese plates.

 Borage Borago officinalis

 The beautiful violet-blue has a slight flavor similar to cucumber.
-Use the beautiful flowers on salads, freeze in ice cubes, garnish cold summer soups, cakes, muffins, or add to ice cubes and drinks.
+Use the beautiful flowers on salads, freeze in ice cubes, garnish cold summer soups, cakes, and muffins, or add to ice cubes and drinks.
 The dried petals also make a healing infusion used in aromatherapy blending.

 Calendula Calendula officinalis